-In Part B, for all safety factors marked "yes," note the applicable safety factor number and then briefly describe the specific individual's behaviors, conditions, and/or circumstances associated with that particular controlling interventions utilized by the assigned social worker.
+In Part B, for all safety factors marked "yes," note the applicable Safety Factor number and then briefly describe the specific individual's behaviors, conditions, and/or circumstances associated with that particular safety factor.
+If no safety factors are present, skip Part B and go to Section 3: Safety Decision.